isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 It is possible to specify or override options on a per-subnet basis.
-If clients connected to most subnets are expected to get the same values of a given option, administrators should use global options; it is possible to override specific values for a small number of subnets.
+If clients connected to most subnets are expected to get the same values of a given option, administrators should use global options.
 On the other hand, if different values are used in each subnet, it does not make sense to specify global option values; rather, only subnet-specific ones should be set.